Shivam-Bhardwaj/OpenStreetMap-Route-Planning/README.md

 The following project is a part of Udacity’s C++ NanoDegree program.
 The aim of project is to successfully find the shortest path between two points on the map.

+- Map data from OSM XML file is parsed and the optimal path is plotted using IO2D Library in C++;
+- Used GoogleTest Framework for unit testing.

 <img src="map.png" width="600" height="450" />

 The Project